istio/istio/docs/concepts/index.md

 ---
+title: Concepts
+headline: Concepts
+sidenav: doc-side-concepts-nav.html
 bodyclass: docs
-headline: Istio Guides
 layout: docs
-title: Guides
 type: markdown
-sidenav: doc-side-concepts-nav.html
 ---

 # Concepts

-The Concepts section helps you learn about the different parts of the Istio system and the abstractions it uses.
+Concepts help you learn about the different parts of the Istio system and the abstractions it uses.